 Our LGBTQ+ Affinity Group is all about supporting the PFG vision for equality and inclusivity, allowing all people to thrive at work, regardless of their background, sexual orientation, gender identity or circumstances.
-The Group forms part of our Be Yourself inclusion community, along with our Disability, Ethnicity and Gender Balance Affinity Groups, which all work together to create and build on an already inclusive PFG culture.
+The Group forms part of our Be Yourself inclusion community, along with our Disability, Ethnicity, Gender Balance and Inclusion Champions Affinity Groups, which all work together to create and build on an already inclusive PFG culture.

 The LGBTQ+ group’s primary focus areas are:

 - Providing direction to the Group in committing to a culture of support, safety and acceptance for LGBTQ+ persons, identifying areas for improvement when changes impact upon that commitment.

 - Helping the business identify issues affecting LGBTQ+ persons and support solutions to these issues, for both colleagues and customers.

 - Providing a network for LGBTQ+ colleagues as well as raising general awareness of issues facing LGBTQ+ people within everyday life and highlighting the contributions made by LGBTQ+ people.